 What's the safest link building technique that Google hasn't killed yet?

 You have guessed it right.

 It is guest posting.
 But does it really worth the time and effort invested?

 We will answer that question.

 Most people guest post because they want to build links.
-There are some people do it for having extra referral traffic or improving brand recognition etc. But generally speaking, people guest post because of the link love.
+There are some people who do it for having extra referral traffic or improving brand recognition etc. But generally speaking, people guest post because of the link love.

 We know Google took massive action in the past against many websites for different reasons.
 Websites that have thin content, unnatural anchor texts, used PBN links are hit by different algorithmic updates.

 We know Google updates its algorithm many times every year.
 If you wonder how many times it did in recent years, you can read my post about using PBNs.

 I know a lot of people guest posting on other blogs.
 Hence, what I am going to discuss here can be a little controversial.

 Let me tell you what is likely to happen in the near future?